Policing-Redefined/docs/docs/configuration/backup.md

     </CustomRegions>
 </SpecialUnit>
 ```
+**IMPORTANT:** Currently PR does NOT support special units that have air vehicles, therefore you
+cannot define special air units, doing so will lead to undefined behavior and such reports will
+be **ignored**.
+This feature is planned for the future though!

 ## `CustomUnitNames.xml`
 This is an additional fourth file allowing you to create list of names that you can assign to a